genesiscommunitysuccess/docs/docs/tutorials/building-an-application/generate-the-reference-app.md

 Optionally, you could now run **remap**, which would give you cud operations for all the tables and request replies (static data from the request server), as well as for real-time data retrieval (via the data server.

-But for this application, we are going to go into the pro code first, to add some sophistication.
-Build a maven project so that you can use an IDE to build the app.
+But for this example application, we are going to go into the pro code, to to add some sophistication.

+## Switching to pro code

 ### Build a maven project

+First, you need to build a maven project so that you can use an IDE to build the app.

 You can run the **mvn** command either locally (in the server, local vm, wsl or cloud instance where the LCNC Platform is installed) or a separate local dev machine.
 In our example, we are using the same machine as before for consistency.